Wynn Las Vegas: Retail

 The property opened with an indoor boutique shopping area known as Wynn Esplanade, where the use of skylights is prominent.
 The retail area measures 76290 sqft.
 It opened with 32 shops, including several owned and operated by Wynn Resorts.
-Notable retailers included Cartier, Chanel, Dior, Louis Vuitton, and Graff.
+Notable retailers included Cartier, Chanel, Dior, Louis Vuitton, Vertu, and Graff.
 Fashion designers Jean Paul Gaultier, Manolo Blahnik, and Oscar de la Renta also opened stores at the resort.
 In addition, Wynn Las Vegas opened with an employees-only convenience store.
 It is one of five Strip resorts to have such a feature.

 The resort also opened with the Penske Wynn Ferrari Maserati dealership, a joint venture between Wynn Resorts and Penske Automotive Group.
 It was the only Ferrari and Maserati dealership in the state, and included a showroom with new and used vehicles.
 The dealership proved to be popular among the general public, prompting the resort to start charging a $10 admission fee.
 In addition to sales, the dealership also leased vehicles out to hotel guests, and included several maintenance bays for owners.

 In 2015, Penske and Wynn Resorts chose not to renew the lease on the dealership, which closed at the end of the year.
 It was replaced by the Wynn Plaza shopping center, which opened in 2018.
 It measures 70000 sqft, and added 25 upscale retailers, including Breitling SA, Celine, Kiton, Le Labo, Loewe, Omega SA, Stella McCartney, and Rimowa.
 It is managed by Wynn Resorts and co-owned by Crown Acquisitions.

 Other features

 Upon opening, the resort had a small art gallery with 15 paintings, including Picasso's Le Rêve and several paintings by Rembrandt and Johannes Vermeer.
 It closed in 2006 to make way for new retailers, and some of the paintings were then hung around the resort.

 Wynn Las Vegas opened with 21 bars.
-Among them were Parasols Up and Parasols Down, both featuring large parasols that move up and down.
+Among them were Parasol Up and Parasol Down, both featuring large parasols that move up and down.
 The resort also opened with four pools, one of which allowed topless sunbathing.

 Convention groups would be a prominent demographic at Wynn Las Vegas, which had 223000 sqft of space upon opening.
 Meeting rooms overlooked the golf course.
 A two-story addition, built for $423 million, was finished in 2020.
 It brought the resort's total convention space to 560000 sqft.

 In 2014, a statue of cartoon character Popeye was put on display in the resort.
 Wynn paid $28 million for the statue, which is made of stainless-steel and weighs 2,000 pounds.
 In 2019, the statue was relocated out of state to another resort, Encore Boston Harbor.
-The newly added convention space features a sculpture by artist Okuda San Miguel.

 Blue Wire, a sports podcast platform, began operating in a $3.5 million studio at the resort in 2021.